 Either create a new account (recommended because of free credit allocated) or log into an existing one.
 I'm not going into the details of signing up here.
 There are enough walkthroughs on the net.

-On your Home screen click on Create a resource and Search the marketplace for Windows 10.
+On your Home screen click on Create a resource and Search the marketplace for Windows 10

-Choose the Windows 10 image in the Azure Marketplace
+Choose the Microsoft Windows 10

-Choose the Microsoft Windows 10 option, not the Preview one, and proceed.
+option, not the Preview

 In the dropdown you can look for other editions and language packs.
 I usually pick the latest Pro edition.
 Then click on Create.